-- quantity of each code received (in kg) – weigh the waste or otherwise accurately determine the quantity you received in kg – don’t copy the quantity collected from part B
+- quantity of each code received (in kg) – weigh the waste or otherwise accurately determine the quantity you received in kg – do not copy the quantity collected from part B

-- EWC code accepted/rejected – enter whether you accept or reject each code received
+- EWC code accepted or rejected – enter whether you accept or reject each code received

-- waste management operation (R or D code) – enter the waste recovery or disposal operation you will apply to the waste at your site using its R or D code
+- waste management operation (recovery or disposal (R or D) code) – enter the waste R or D operation you will apply to the waste at your site using its R or D code

 1. I received this waste at the address given in A3 on